TomRoush/PdfBox-Android/README.md

 A port of Apache's PdfBox library to be usable on Android.
 Most features should be implemented by now.
 If you find any issues or want to request a feature that you need for your rpoject, please use the issue tracker.
 The latest jar for the latest build can be found inside the PdfBoxAndroid folder

-The main code of this project is licensed under the Apache 2.0 License, found at http://www.apache.org/licenses/LICENSE-2.0.html
+The main code of this project is licensed under the Apache 2.0 License, found at http://www.apache.org/licenses/LICENSE-2.0.html Code released under other licenses will be stated in the header

 #### Important notes: